CartoDB/carto-vl/README.md

 ## Feedback

-CARTO VL is still in Beta but we encourage you to start playing with it and to please [send us feedback](https://github.com/CartoDB/carto-vl/issues) so we can create an even better library, suited to your needs.
+We encourage you to start playing with CARTO VL and to please [send us feedback](https://github.com/CartoDB/carto-vl/issues) so we can create an even better library, suited to your needs.

 ## Works with